ksahlin/strobealign/README.md

 StrobeAlign
 ==============

 Strobealign is a single or paired-end short-read aligner using syncmer-thinned strobemers.
 Strobealign is multithreaded and implements both alignment (SAM) and mapping (PAF).
-It is very fast, see experiments for single-end and paired-end alignment in the [preprint](https://doi.org/10.1101/2021.06.18.449070).
+Strobealign's main feature is its speed, see experiments for single-end and paired-end alignment in the [preprint](https://doi.org/10.1101/2021.06.18.449070).
 Strobealign is not recommended for very short reads (roughly <=80nt).

 INSTALLATION